The past year had a massive curveball thrown at us in the form of a pandemic. The world cooped up indoors, and quarantine became the new normal.

 57. Adam Enfroy

-Adam Enfroy is dedicated towards helping his readers make a shift from blogging to owning a business by scaling their blog like a startup.
+Adam Enfroy is dedicated to helping his readers make a shift from blogging to owning a business by scaling their blog like a startup.

 58. Smart Blogger

-Smart Blogger tells you how to get more readers, become an authority in your niche, and maximise the potential of your tech blog.
+Smart Blogger tells you how to get more readers, become an authority in your niche, and maximize the potential of your tech blog.